Timeout Asynchronous Session Types: Safe Asynchronous Mixed-Choice For Timed Interactions: Introduction

-Mixed-choice is an inherent feature of models of communications such as communicating finite-state machines (CFSM)~\cite{Brand1983} where actions are classified as either send or receive.
+Mixed-choice is an inherent feature of models of communications such as communicating finite-state machines (CFSM)~\cite{Brand1983:CFSM} where actions are classified as either send or receive.
 In this setting, a state of a machine is said to be mixed if there exist both a sending action and a receiving action from that state.
-When considering an asynchronous model of communication, deadlock-freedom is undecidable in general~\cite{Gouda1984} but can be guaranteed in presence of three sufficient and decidable conditions: determinism, compatibility, and \emph{absence} of mixed-states~\cite{Gouda1984,Denielou2013}.
+When considering an asynchronous model of communication, deadlock freedom is undecidable in general~\cite{Gouda1984} but can be guaranteed in presence of three sufficient and decidable conditions: determinism, compatibility, and \emph{absence} of mixed-states~\cite{Gouda1984,Denielou2013}.
 Intuitively, determinism means that it is not possible, from a state, to reach two different states with the same kind of action, and compatibility requires that for each send action of one machine, the rest of the system can eventually perform a complementary receive action.

-In the desire to ensure deadlock freedom, mixed-choice has been given up, even though this curtails the descriptive capabilities of CFSM and its derivatives.
-Despite the rapid evolution of session types, even to the point of deployment in Java~\cite{Hu2008}, Python~\cite{Neykova2013,Neykova2013a}, Rust~\cite{Lagaillardie2020}, {F\#}~\cite{Neykova2018} and {Go}~\cite{Castro2019}, thus far mixed-choice has only been introduced into the synchronous binary setting~\cite{Vasconcelos2020}.
-In fact, the exclusion of mixed-choice pervades work on asynchronous communication which guarantee of deadlock-freedom, both for communicating timed automata~\cite{Bocchi2015,Krcal2006} and session types~\cite{Bettini2008,Carbone2008,Honda2008,Yoshida2007}.
-Determinism and the absence of mixed-states is baked into the very syntax of session types (the correspondence between session types and so-called safe CFSM is explained in~\cite{Denielou2013}).
+In the pursuit of deadlock freedom mixed-choice has been cast out, even though this curtails the descriptive capabilities of CFSM and its derivatives.
+Despite the rapid evolution of session types, even to the point of deployment in Java~\cite{Hu2008}, Python~\cite{Neykova2013:spy,Neykova2013b:go_dynamic}, Rust~\cite{Lagaillardie2020}, {F\#}~\cite{Neykova2018:fsharp} and {Go}~\cite{Castro2019}, thus far mixed-choice has only been introduced into the synchronous binary setting~\cite{Vasconcelos2020}.
+In fact, the exclusion of mixed-choice pervades work on asynchronous communication which guarantee of deadlock freedom, both for communicating timed automata~\cite{Bocchi2015,Krcal2006:CTA} and session types~\cite{Bettini2008,Carbone2008,Honda2008,Yoshida2007}.
+Determinism and the absence of mixed-choice is baked into the very syntax of session types (the correspondence between session types and CFSM is explained in~\cite{Denielou2013}).